Mathh365/Mathh365/README.md

 > 🚧 **Work in progress...** but good things are coming soon

-Hellow guys, I’m currently building this page — in a few hours you’ll find some cool stuff about me here.
+Hellow guys, I’m currently building this page — soon you’ll find some cool stuff about me here.
 So... grab a coffee ☕ and check back later! :P

 ---